-Federal Subsidized Stafford Loans: Subsidized loans, which means the federal government will pay the interest on the loan while the student is in school and during specified deferments.
+Federal Subsidized Stafford Loan: A subsidized loan, which means the federal government will pay the interest on the loan while the student is in school and during specified deferments.
 The student must demonstrate financial need to receive this loan.

-Federal Unsubsidized Stafford Loans: Loans that students may borrow regardless of need but will have to pay all interest charges.
+Federal Unsubsidized Stafford Loan: A loan that students may borrow regardless of need but will have to pay all interest charges.

-Federal PLUS Loans: Loans that parents of dependent students may obtain to pay for the students' education.\
+Federal PLUS Loan: A loan that the parents of a dependent student may obtain to pay for the student's education.